 A transmission owner asset has been recognised at cost in accordance with the principles of IFRIC 12 and IFRS 15.
-The transmission owner asset includes: the cost of acquiring the transmission network asset from the constructor of the network; those costs incurred that are directly attributable to the acquisition of the transmission network including infrastructure financial liabilities; and the estimated cost of decommissioning the transmission network at the end of its estimated useful life.
-The transmission owner asset has been classified as a contract asset and financial asset and is accounted for as described later - see "C - Financial Instruments".
+The transmission owner asset includes: the cost of acquiring the transmission network asset from the constructor of the network; those costs incurred that are directly attributable to the acquisition of the transmission network including an infrastructure financial liability and the estimated cost of decommissioning the transmission network at the end of its estimated useful life.
+The transmission owner asset has been classified as a contract asset and financial asset and is accounted for as described later - see "1.5. - Financial Instruments".
 In accordance with IFRIC 12, transmission availability charges are recognised in the regulatory financial statements in three ways:

-- as an adjustment to the carrying value of the transmission owner asset see "C. Financial Instruments" later; - as finance income see "F. Operating and finance income" later; and - as operating income see "F. Operating and finance income" later.
+- as an adjustment to the carrying value of the transmission owner asset see "1.5.
+Financial Instruments" later; - as finance income see "1.3.
+Operating and finance income later"; and - as operating income see "1.3.
+Operating and finance income later".